 How do our Morning Meetings set a child up for social-emotional and academic success?

-Every morning our children and teachers gather together in a circle for their Morning Meeting, which is composed of four intentional elements: Greeting, Sharing, Group Activity, and a Morning Message.
+At ELC international school in Bangkok, our children and teachers gather in a circle for their Morning Meeting daily, which is composed of four intentional elements: Greeting, Sharing, Group Activity, and a Morning Message.

 The Morning Meeting builds a democratic learning community; children are given the space and time to listen, discuss, and exchange ideas and perspectives.
 These different elements allow for a variety of opportunities to build the classroom community, set expectations, and develop social-emotional and academic skills.